jingibus/gascan/resources/posts/2020/08/10/1233/Trailblazing vs Road Building.md

 I'm not usually a lurker.
 I like to find a stance that I think is God's own truth, and argue about it.
-Like a lot of other things, more experience has shown me that just because I like doing something doesn't mean that my friends and I will be happier for my having done it.
-And so it is that I find myself lurking in our internal discussions about Contour.
+Experience has shown me that just because I like doing something doesn't mean that my friends and I will be happier for my having done it.
+And so it is that I find myself acting against type and lurking in our internal discussions about Contour.
 What's Contour, you ask?
 It's a layout tool some of my colleagues are working on.
 You can find the project [here](https://github.com/cashapp/contour) on GitHub.
 It's not quite to a 1.0 release, but it is used by many of us internally.
 As I've become familiar with building layouts in code, Contour has been second only to Kotlin in making that a pleasant experience.
 And while I didn't do much user interface work at my previous job, my background from prior to that left me with a few strong opinions.
 And, as much as I want to share them, I find myself holding my tongue.
 Why?
 Because I want to listen!